zxuhan/llm-router/README.md

   prefill cost, which grows roughly linearly with model size.
 Concrete numbers depend on your hardware and model.

+## Future work

+Things I know are missing or could be tightened, in rough order of impact:

+- **Tokenizer-backed chunker.** Hash-of-bytes is correct but coarse.
+With a per-model tokenizer plugged in (one extra dep, a small helper), match boundaries would align with actual KV-cache boundaries.
+ADR 0006 documents the trade-off.
+- **Half-open one-probe circuit breaker.** The current breaker is closed -> open -> closed.
+Adding a half-open probe state would shed less traffic during recovery.
+Documented in ADR 0007 as a deliberate simplification for small fleets.
+- **Admin endpoint for draining.** `POST /admin/drain?backend=w0` to preemptively mark a worker unhealthy (for rolling restarts).
+Trivial to add on top of the existing health gate.
+- **Larger N**.
+Every published benchmark uses 18-48 requests so the harness reproduces in minutes on a laptop.
+A production benchmark would use thousands of requests and report confidence intervals.
+- **vLLM and mlx-lm backends as first-class.** The Backend interface is small enough that other OpenAI-compatible upstreams need only a new constructor; only llama.cpp is exercised in the committed tests.
+- **Grafana dashboard JSON.** Metrics are emitted; a one-screen Grafana dashboard would make them legible at a glance.
+- **Sticky-session affinity for non-prefix routers.** Even round-robin could pin within a session for free; the trace generator already carries SessionID for this.
+Not the project thesis, but a cheap win.

 ## Configuration

 `config/config.yaml` is the only required input.
 Every field can be